 Reports To: Executive Director

-Salary Range: This part-time position pays $35,000
+Salary: This part-time position (30 hours per week) pays $35,000

 PCCY interns gain knowledge and experience in child advocacy and public policy.
 Interns participate in all aspects of PCCY’s work including attending rallies, conducting research on children’s issues and creating materials to support PCCY’s mission of providing better lives and life chances for children in southeastern Pennsylvania.
 For more information, contact:

 - Early Childhood Policy and Advocacy Internship: nelidas at pccy.org